4 questions to ask when evaluating fix-and-flip deals

 - What is the after-repair value of the home?

 - Are the costs of repairing the home practical for my budget?

 - Does the deal make financial sense after comparing the purchase and after-repair price?

 - Can I afford closing costs and other associated expenses?

 Fixing and flipping houses has become increasingly popular as a way for new investors to get started in the real estate business.
 Reality TV shows and get-rich-quick articles can make it sound like a gimmicky enterprise, but there are profits to be made for those who are careful and systematic about evaluating potential fix-and-flip properties.

-Fix-and-flip margins are usually relatively thin, which makes it exceedingly important to clearly evaluate potential deals.
+Fix-and-flip margins are usually relatively thin, which makes it exceedingly important to clearly evaluate potential deals and compare lenders closely.
 You do not want to pay too much for a property and find yourself in a financial hole.

 To get started, ask yourself these four questions when evaluating a potential deal to reduce the chances of overpaying.